 Grades of "A" or "B" earned at another institution may not be used to offset a lower grade earned at the University.
 The institution from which credit is earned must offer a graduate degree in the field in which the credit has been completed.
 The credit must be recommended by the student's department in the University as specifically applicable to the student's degree program.
-A maximum of 6 credit hours are allowed to be transferred into the University.
+A maximum of 6 credit hours taken within the last five years of the transfer are allowed to be transferred into the University.